 - Will you be legally permitted to work?

 - Is transportation an issue?

-Deciding where to go is always a difficult task and will take time and research.
-Additional things to think of:
+Deciding where to go is a difficult task and will take time and research.

 - Have you been to this location?

 - What’s the language of instruction?
 What’s the national language?
-(These can differ)
+(These may differ.)

-- What is the structure of higher ed in this particular country?
+- What is the structure of higher education in this particular country?

 Scholarships and Funding (Registration FREE)

 Study Abroad Funding

 International Student Loan